 Skip to main content

-Tina leads the KPMG Banarra business and human rights practice and is a senior human rights leader with an extensive resume of skills and experience in human rights due diligence, policy and strategy.
+Tina leads KPMG Australia's Human Rights & Social Impact business and is a senior human rights leader with an extensive resume of skills and experience in human rights due diligence, policy and strategy.
 She focuses on advising national and multinational clients on how to understand and manage human rights risks and impacts, and facilitate people-centred remediation of harm.

-Tina is Director of the KPMG Global Business and Human Rights Network and builds global human rights capability through executive human rights coaching, global and regional workshops and training across all sectors and industries.
-She has represented KPMG at the UN Forum on Business and Human Rights in Geneva and developed KPMG Banarra’s core business and human rights methodologies, including the tech-enabled KPMG Modern Slavery Benchmark.
+Tina is also a Director of the KPMG Global Business and Human Rights Network and builds global human rights capability through executive human rights coaching, global and regional workshops and training across all sectors and industries.
+She has represented KPMG at the UN Forum on Business and Human Rights in Geneva and developed the Human Rights & Social Impact Services’ core business and human rights methodologies, including the tech-enabled KPMG Modern Slavery Benchmark.

 She has advised clients across all sectors and industries, worked globally in the field, and understands how to navigate the complexities and challenges of each to foster collaboration and address disadvantage and exploitation.
 Tina excels at helping organisations put respect of people’s rights into practice and define and achieve their social purpose.